Back to All Events

 • OVADA 14 Osney Lane Oxford, England, OX1 1NJ United Kingdom (map)

-Her work reflects on the unhelpful and unnatural categorising of bodies and landscapes – the standards her body is perceived not to meet, and the supposedly natural boundaries imposed on our outdoors
+Her work reflects on the unhelpful and unnatural categorising of bodies and landscapes – the standards her body is perceived not to meet, and the supposedly natural boundaries imposed on our outdoors.
+She playfully and painfully considers the disabled body that her child-self did not grow out of, and the man-made boundaries that she longs to grow beyond.

 Grow Into It will run from Thursday 26 March - Sunday 29 March 2026